 A: No, the parties do not directly communicate with each other during the hearing, intentionally.
-All questions are either posed by the Decision-maker or proposed by a party's Advisor as part of cross-examination.
-Once a question is suggested by an Advisor, the Decision-maker determines whether the question is relevant and will tell the person being questioned whether to answer it or not.
-Of course, anyone can refuse to answer a question, but the effect will be that all of that person's statements will not be relied upon by the Decision-maker in making their determination.
+All questions are either posed by the decision-make or proposed by a party's advisor as part of cross-examination.
+Once a question is suggested by an advisor, the decision-maker determines whether the question is relevant and will tell the person being questioned whether to answer it or not.
+Of course, anyone can refuse to answer a question, but the effect will be that all of that person's statement may not be relied upon by the decision-maker in making their determination.